Meet our Trustees

 Dr Gordon Port

-Gordon is a trustee and Vice-chair.
-Gordon is also NHSN’s invertebrate section coordinator, leading popular invertebrate events and bringing expertise to reserve Open Days.
-Gordon also plays an active role in supporting NHSN’s citizen science scheme, the North East Bee Hunt, and is a contributing author of Bumblebees of North East England.
+A retired lecturer from Newcastle University, Gordon is NHSN’s Invertebrate Specialist Group coordinator, leading popular invertebrate events and bringing expertise to reserve open days.
+Gordon also plays an active role in supporting NHSN’s citizen science schemes and was a contributing author of Bumblebees of North East England.
 His interests include general natural history and entomology, with a specialist interest in Hemiptera.
 Gordon is a lecturer at Newcastle University and is Honorary Fellow of the Royal Entomological Society.

 An Archivist and Librarian currently working in Newcastle University Special Collections, Alexandra has a special interest in using archives and rare books in education.
 She is a Registered Member of the Archives and Records Association UK and Ireland, and Chair of their Archives for Learning and Education Section.
 The section committee provides training in this area and showcases examples of best practice through their blog and social media presence.
 Alexandra has contributed to multiple successful bids for Archives Accreditation awards and sits on the NHSN’s Social and Cultural Advisory Group.